ThorntonLab/annotation_methods/Trinity_with_norm/README.md

 make install
 ```

+Further instructions on installation of Perl modules may be found [here](http://www.perlmonks.org/index.pl?node_id=128077).

 Now that the module is installed locally, you will likely need to say something like the following to get scripts using PerlIO::gzip working:

 ```shell